BLACKTAIL MOUNTAIN TRAIL #292

 Altho there isn’t a map left, it is a very cool tool to look at.

-like all fire lookouts, there was always an outhouse.
+Like all fire lookouts, there was always an outhouse.
 A little NE of the summit, is a dilapidated outhouse.
 It’s leaning and not useable, but is a very photogenic artifact.

-The trail may be a little steep, but it’s only 4 miles RT.
+The trail may be a little steep, but it’s only 3.6 miles RT.
 Take your kids with you.
 It’s a great learning experience, and offers great views.

 DIRECTIONS: